-Element Points Available Points Awarded 1.
-Oversight body is a multi-member board, commission, or panel created by statute 10 10 2.
-Oversight body was statutorily created specifically to oversee private postsecondary institutions 10 10 3.
-Multi-member board, commission, or panel is the ultimate decision maker (as opposed to a single person, like the head of a department or director) 10 10 4.
-Oversight body can engage in rulemaking 10 10 5.
-Oversight body's meetings must be open to the public 5 5 6.
-Oversight body's meetings must allow public comment 5 5 7.
-Oversight body can initiate investigations 5 5 8.
-Oversight body can impose penalties for violations 5 5 Total Points 60 60
+Element Points Available Points Awarded

+Multi-Member Panel / Board created by statute 10 10

+Board statutorily created specifically to oversee private postsecondary institutions 10 10

+Board is the decision-maker (NOT a single person - like the head of the department or director) 10 10

+Board can engage in rule-making 10 10

+Meetings must be open to the public 5 5

+Must allow public comment 5 5

+Board can initiate investigations 5 5

+Board can impose penalties for violations.
+5 5

+Total Points 60 60

-Arizona law establishes the State Board for Private Postsecondary Education, which is tasked with oversight of private postsecondary institutions in Arizona.
-(A.R.S. § 32-3002; A.R.S. § 32-3003.)
-The Board is authorized to engage in rulemaking, initiate investigations, and impose penalties for violations.
-(A.R.S. § 32-3003).
-Board meetings must be open to the public, and Arizona's Public Meetings Law requires Board meetings to provide an opportunity for the public to comment.
-(A.R.S. § 38-431.01.)
+Arizona has established the state board for private postsecondary education, which is tasked with oversight of private postsecondary institutions in Arizona.
+A.R.S. § 32-3002; A.R.S. § 32-3003 the board engages in rule-making, can initiate investigations, and can impose penalties for violations (A.R.S. § 32-3003).
+Board meetings must be open to the public, and Arizona's Public Meetings Law requires these meetings to provide an opportunity for the public to comment.
+A.R.S. § 38-431.01.
 The board is charged with the licensing and oversight of both vocational and degree programs.